Enabling Binary Neural Network Training on the Edge: Low-Cost BNN Training

-We also propose a gradient quantization scheme leading to further memory and energy savings.
-Combined with activation binarization, this enables us to eliminate floating-point matrix multiplication.

-\paragraph{Binarized weight gradients.} Intuitively, BNNs should be particularly robust to weight gradient binarization since their weights only constitute signs.
-On line~\ref{alg:bnn_ours_bin_dw} of Algorithm~\ref{alg:bnn_ours}, therefore, we quantize and store weight gradients in binary format, $\partial\hat{\boldsymbol{W}}$, for use during weight update.
-During that phase, we attenuate the gradients by $\sqrt{N_l}$, where $N_l$ is layer $l$'s fan-in, to reduce the learning rate and prevent premature weight clipping as advised by \citet{sari_how_does_bn_help_bnn} (line~\ref{alg:bnn_ours_opt_w}).
+In common with other BNN training approaches, we employ ``straight-through estimation'' (STE) to facilitate gradient propagation in the presence of discretization in forward functions.
+STE approximates the gradient of a discontinuity by disregarding the derivative of the discretizer itself.
+As shown in Table~\ref{tab:memory_footprint}, {\tt float32} gradients were typically used with STE in the past.
+Intuitively, BNNs should be particularly robust to weight gradient quantization since their weights only constitute signs.
+On line~\ref{alg:bnn_ours_bin_dw} of Algorithm~\ref{alg:bnn_ours}, therefore, we binarize and store post-STE weight gradients, $\partial\hat{\boldsymbol{W}}$, for weight update.
+During that phase, we attenuate the gradients by $\sqrt{N_l}$, where $N_l$ is layer $l$'s fan-in, to reduce the learning rate and prevent premature weight clipping as advised by Sari \emph{et al.}~\cite{sari_how_does_bn_help_bnn} (line~\ref{alg:bnn_ours_opt_w}).
 Since fully connected layers are used as an example in Algorithm~\ref{alg:bnn_ours}, $N_l = M_{l-1}$ in this instance.

 Table~\ref{tab:memory_footprint} shows that, with binarization, the portion of our exemplary training run's memory consumption attributable to weight gradients dropped from 53.49 to just 1.67~MiB, leaving the scarce resources available for more quantization-sensitive variables such as $\boldsymbol{W}$ and momenta.
 Energy consumption will also decrease due to the associated reduction in memory traffic.